Staying safe in the water this summer

 7. Don’t drink alcohol or take drugs

-Never drink alcohol or take drugs before or when swimming or watching out for children in and around the water.
+Never drink alcohol or take drugs before, or when swimming, or while watching out for children in and around the water.
 Alcohol and drugs impair your judgement and make any activity around water more dangerous.
+Do drink plenty of water and stay well hydrated.
+It's easy to get dehydrated if you're getting hot – children and older adults are more likely to get dehydrated.
+Read more about dehydration

 (Royal Live Saving, Australia 2017)